AMQP vs MQTT: Messaging protocols compared

 Overhead and Efficiency

 AMQP’s rich set of features and sophisticated routing mechanism provides advanced functionality at the cost of increased overhead.
 AMQP requires a more substantial network footprint and computational resources compared to MQTT.
-This is true because MQTT is designed to be lightweight and efficient, prioritizing bandwidth and power optimization.
+This is because MQTT is designed with minimal protocol overhead, making it efficient in terms of bandwidth, CPU usage, and power consumption.

 AMQP vs MQTT: Use cases